 Get To Know Oddbox: 6 Questions For Our Founders

-So we thought since we’ll be sharing some of our business with you, why not share a bit more about ourselves and our journey to Oddbox too?
+Transparency is one of our core values here at ODDBOX.
+In the coming weeks we’ll be sharing some tips on how to start and grow your own business.
+So, as a foundation, we thought why not share a bit more about ourselves and our journey to ODDBOX too?
 Sharing is caring after all.

-So we sat down with our founders Emilie and Deepak to talk all things Oddbox, #wonkyvegrevolution and going from just 10 customers to delivering 25,000 boxes in two years.
+We sat down with our founders Emilie and Deepak to talk all things ODDBOX and how they went from just 10 customers to delivering 25,000 boxes in two years.

 Why was having a sustainable business important to you both?